jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 * The ability of elected officials to subvert the system by rigging democratic institutions once they gain positions of power.

+If there is a consensus among political scientists, it is that the rise of right-wing populists is a symptom of these problems, not their cause.
 Many of these problems have been the signal signs of poorly functioning governments throughout the developing world.
-While defenders of liberalism have generally attributed such failures due to lack of a tradition of democratic norms and imperialistic manipulation by foreign powers, this does not explain the sudden appearance of these problems throughout democracies in advanced economies where such norms had been considered historically strong.
+Historically, defenders of liberalism have generally attributed such failures due to lack of a tradition of democratic norms and imperialistic manipulation by foreign powers, but the rise of right-wing populists in advanced countries shows that these problems exists even when democratic norms had been considered historically strong.

 Defenders of both liberalism and democracy, therefore, have a
 challenge: it seems they can either have a society in conformance with liberal values, or one that values the ability of voters to chose their representatives through majority vote.
+And note by liberal values, I'm not referring to the common political use of 'liberals' as left-of-center voters; I'm referring to the enlightenment-era values of *liberalism*, such as freedom of speech, protection for minority viewpoints, public debate, participative government, and so forth.
+However much one may value these things, democratically elected governments can and do move to eliminate these things when their backers disagree with them.

-Current trends indicate that having both of these at the same time are a happy coincidence, since voters of all the nations frequently use their franchise to elect representatives whose core political platform is to take a hammer to said liberal values.
-It is time to consider a unpopular
+It is time to consider a unpopular thought: that the current cycle of democracy as the ideal governing structure is at a close, and the defense of the liberalism of the enlightenment may mean rethinking key structures in the forms of representative democracy as they are present throughout the world.
+Current trends indicate that having both democratically elected government and governments in conformance with these libral values are happy coincidences of, not self-reinforcing relationship.
+Voters of all nations seem happy to use their franchise to elect representatives whose core political platform is to take a hammer to said tolerant liberal values, so long as their interests are maintained.
+But what is the alternative?
+As indicated, the governments of the west, while flawed, are held up as the best we can do by political scientists and philosophers.
+A radical rethink seems unlikely without going back to first principles of what makes a good government.
-thought: that the permanent, stable establishment of a just governments may mean rethinking key structures in the forms of representative democracy as they are present throughout the world.

-One must start with an ideal: a government that involves all citizens in a broad-based vision of self-government, guaranteeing justice and equal freedoms for all; one that eliminates the flaws of representative democracies while not repeating the mistakes that doomed the flawed regimes democracy replaced, be they monarchical, authoritarian, totalitarian, oligarchical or otherwise.
-To this, one may look to the vision of the Baha'i Administrative Order.
+To do this, one must start with an ideal: a government that involves all citizens in a broad-based vision of self-government, guaranteeing justice and equal freedoms for all; one that eliminates the flaws of representative democracies while not repeating the mistakes that doomed the flawed regimes democracy replaced, be they monarchical, authoritarian, totalitarian, oligarchical or otherwise.
+Given the structural flaws made evident, it seems even more necessary to perform this analysis.

+To this end, I recommend looking to the vision of the Baha'i Administrative Order.
+The purpose of this paper is not to argue for its imposition on the world, or even the smallest of communities;
+rather, it is to review its salient features in an effort to determine how just government itself can be saved.

-As Baha'is, we belief the Baha'i model of governance can contribute many positive elements in discussion of governance.
+As Baha'is, we belief the Baha'i model of governance can contribute many positive elements in discussion of governance for the world as a whole.
 While democratic in operation, the Baha'i model presents several unusual features that distinguish it markedly from normal democratic structures.
-Many of these ideals are not new, but instead reflect some of the ideal of other thinkers of democracy in the past.
-INdeed, many of these ideas have strong parallels with recommendations by the "founding fathers" of the US and the other enlightenment thinkers of democracy's early days.
-Over time, many were discarded, some for reasons of expedience; others, because they could not work in isolation from other principles.
+Many of these ideals are not new, but instead ideals of other thinkers of democracy in the past.
+Indeed, many of these ideas have strong parallels with recommendations by the "founding fathers" of the US and the other enlightenment thinkers of democracy's early days that have been forgotten.
+Some were discarded for reasons of expedience; others, because they could not work in isolation from other principles.
+But the needs of the hour make their reexamination imperative.

-It must be acknowledged that there is a very reasonable fear for any government that does not incorporate familiar democratic structures such as political parties or uses them in an indirect manner (say, by electing electors to actually select leaders).
+It must be acknowledged that there is a very reasonable of any government that does not incorporate familiar democratic structures, particularly those that may limit speech or propose indirect democratic institituions (say, by electing electors that actually select leaders instead of allowing for direct voting on those leaders).
 Movements to limit democracy and public input have frequently been used by powerful majorities as a way to exclude input from disfavored minorities or by historically privileged groups to retain this privelege in the face of public unpopularity.
 Yet this sort of "controlled democracy" need not be the only alternative, and it is necessary to produce a vision of something beyond democracy that remedies its flaws without introducing other problems.
 One may disagree with this author's estimation of the state of democracies throughout the world.
 What is not debateable is the constant need of new ideas to ensure progress in this area.

-## Participative Government: the Baha'i Alternative
+### Participative Government: the Baha'i Alternative

     Leaders of religion, exponents of political theories, governors of human institutions, who at present are witnessing with perplexity